 I also remembered that the book was dark.
 And the film, while not as dark, is indeed rated PG.
-We're talking about a girl with inattentive parents who's moved to a new house (a very familiar trope in children's fiction) and soon discovers that she can visit a magical world with much friendlier, cooler, and more, well, magical people and things than exist in the dreary world she leaves behind, but of course staying there will come at a terrible price.
-My 6-year-old niece could probably handle it, albeit not without a grownup in the next seat for reassurance; my 4-year-old niece could not — yet there were little ones being walked and even carried by their parents into the theater, only to be walked or carried out when the going got spooky.
-Did Mom or Dad not catch one ad, clip, or review that alluded to the movie's wicked witch wanting to sew buttons onto Coraline's eyes?
+We’re talking about a girl with inattentive parents who’s moved to a new house (a very familiar trope in children’s fiction) and soon discovers that she can visit a magical world with much friendlier, cooler, and more, well, magical people and things than exist in the dreary world she leaves behind, but of course staying there will come at a terrible price.
+My 6-year-old niece could probably handle it, albeit not without a grownup in the next seat for reassurance; my 4-year-old niece could not — yet there were tykes being walked and even carried by their parents into the theater, only to be walked or carried out when the going got spooky.
+Did Mom or Dad not catch one ad, clip, or review that alluded to the movie’s wicked witch wanting to sew buttons onto Coraline’s eyes?

 My viewing party saw the 3D version of the film.
 It was my first experience with the newfangled glasses, which are tinted but not colored red/green or red/blue like the old days, allowing for the movie itself to be in color.
 And we were lucky to sit next to a whole family with kids who loved the film, none more than the mother — she not only laughed freely, but pointed at the screen in delight.
-I recommend the 3D despite the fact that it's still a gimmick that carries the drawback of reminding you that you're immersed in artifice at the same time it impresses you.
-The glasses do make the screen image dimmer, but it's possible that the brightness of the screen was turned up to compensate for this as it was surprisingly vibrant when I peeked out from under them; in any event, Coraline is a story that calls for some gloom.
+I recommend the 3D despite the fact that it’s still a gimmick that carries the drawback of reminding you that you’re immersed in artifice at the same time it impresses you.
+The glasses do make the screen image dimmer, but it’s possible that the brightness of the screen was turned up to compensate for this as it was surprisingly vibrant when I peeked out from under them; in any event, Coraline is a story that calls for a certain amount of gloom.

 Either the movie changed as it went on or my perceptions did, however, for I found myself completely enraptured no later than a third of the way in.
 There is joyous visual inventiveness that would not have been possible with the spare, black-&-white art of the book.
-While the story echoes The Wizard of Oz and Alice's Adventures in Wonderland with its colorful neighbors and alternate-world travelogue, Coraline's ability to travel back and forth to the bizarre home of her Other Mother and the tragic fate that may ultimately await her there recall the darker fairy tales of the Brothers Grimm — Coraline isn't offered a secretly poisoned apple; she's asked to willingly give up her eyes, and that's not even the twist.
+While the story echoes The Wizard of Oz and Alice’s Adventures in Wonderland in its colorful neighbors and alternate-world travelogue, Coraline’s ability to travel back and forth to the bizarre home of her Other Mother and the tragic fate that may ultimately await her there recall the darker fairy tales of the Brothers Grimm — Coraline isn’t offered a secretly poisoned apple; she’s asked to willingly give up her eyes, and that’s not even the twist.

-The soundtrack deserves special mention as a winner from start to finish.
+The score deserves special mention as a winner from start to finish.
 Composed by Bruno Coulais, it also features a new song from They Might Be Giants performed in the film by the Other Father.